jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 ## Many Defaults Should Be Changed!

 - There are many default BigFix Settings that are sub-optimal for almost all use cases!
+  - This will cover the ones with the biggest impact, that are also safest to deploy.
 - BigFix is very conservative about Defaults, and especially changing them once they have been established.

 ## _BESClient_Resource_PowerSaveEnable